 Grace is a PhD student in Biomedical Engineering at UD, and previously completed her BS in Biomedical Engineering and MBA at UD.
-As an undergraduate she worked as a Summer Scholar in the lab before starting and graduated in 2017.
+As an undergraduate she worked as a Summer Scholar in the lab, graduated in 2017 with her Bachelors then her MBA in 2018 and rejoined the lab for her PhD.
 Grace is currently working on developing techniques for fast brain MRE of children with developmental disorders.
-When she is not in the lab you can find Grace at the beach.

 Charlotte Chaze, MS in Biomedical Engineering, University of Delaware

 Grace McIlvain, BS in Biomedical Engineering, University of Delaware; 2016 Summer Scholar, Honors Senior Thesis

 Alex Kulyk, BS in Biomedical Engineering, University of Delaware; 2016 Summer Scholar